Get

 young woman giving cat a tablet pill

 If you’ve ever given a pill to your cat, you know how challenging it can be.
 There are several reasons you may want to cut a pill for a cat.
-It may be easier to get your cat to take large pills in smaller portions, or your vet may have given you a higher dosage with instructions to split them.
+It may be easier to get your cat to take large pills in smaller portions, or the vet may have given you a higher dosage with instructions to split them.

 However, you can’t just cut any pill safely.
 Not all pills can be split, and doing so can dramatically affect the dosage or how the medication works.
 Find out which cat pills are safe to cut, which ones you should leave as is, and how to ensure you’re administering your cat’s medication safely and accurately.